 Take a road trip 3.5 hours out of Sydney through the Blue Mountains, past Bathurst and you’ll find yourself in Orange, aka wine country.

 Orange is fast becoming one of Australia’s best wine regions and with that comes a strong gourmet food scene.
-At a glance you have 80 vineyards, 30+ cellar doors and 47 cafes and that’s just in the town of Orange.
-Dotted around the surrounding countryside are wonderful little towns to discover, each with their own quirks and charms.
-Whether it’s a winter weekend curled up by the fire or a spring time road trip there is plenty to do all year round in Orange.
-With a mix of friendly country hospitality and cosmopolitan lifestyle here are our hot picks on where to eat, drink, play and more in Orange.
+At a glance, you have 80 vineyards, 30+ cellar doors, and 47 cafes and that’s just in the town of Orange.
+Dotted around the surrounding countryside are wonderful little towns to discover, each with its own quirks and charms.
+Whether it’s a winter weekend curled up by the fire or a springtime road trip there is plenty to do all year round.
+With a mix of friendly country hospitality and cosmopolitan lifestyle here are our hot picks on where to eat, drink, play, and more in Orange.

 This cafe is a favourite amongst locals and visitors alike.
 It’s busy most days of the week, especially on the weekends.
 It’s the place to go for great coffee and a delicious breakfast menu.
 You’ll find classic breakfast items like bacon and eggs along with some really nice seasonal dishes.

 Lolli Redini is another popular restaurant in Orange.
 Established in 2001 it’s won numerous Chef Hats and is known for its contemporary Italian and French-influenced food using mostly local produce and other specially sourced items.

 The Agrestic Grocer is a cafe, cellar door, live music venue and gourmet grocer.
 They’re open for breakfast and lunch 7 days a week and host beer and cheese tastings at their cellar door.
 Pop in and grab yourself some gourmet treats from the grocer including local cheeses, jams, preserves and more.
 It’s an essential stop if you’re planning on spending a night in with a good bottle of Orange wine.